 My son, give me your heart and let your eyes delight in my ways, for an adulterous woman is a deep pit, and a wayward wife is a narrow well.
 Like a bandit she lies in wait and multiplies the unfaithful among men.
 (Prov.
 23:26-28)

 We have to be consistent.
-If some sins are innately gender specific (such as nagging) because they are associated only with women in Proverbs, then every sin connected only with women is as well (like sexual seduction).
+If some sins are innately gender specific (such as nagging) because they are associated only with women in Proverbs, then every sin connected only with women must be as well (like sexual seduction).
 If the basis for proving gender specificity in sinful behavior is appearance in Proverbs, then that must hold true across the board.

 Yet no one seems to be saying that women are the wellspring of sexual sin anymore, though this was pretty commonly accepted throughout history.
 Eve was viewed as the original seductress, revealing the fundamental nature of women as tempters of men.
 By this thinking, women were the source of sin and evil in the world.